LinkedLists/SoundClout/README.md

 # fsp

+##
-Repo for my fullstack clone
+This will be a fullstack clone of Soundcloud.

+# MVP

+##
+Here will be a list of MVPs.